← Back to BlogProduct Guides

 YouTube Shorts is especially addictive — quick videos designed to keep kids scrolling endlessly.
 Unfortunately:

-- You can't block Shorts without blocking YouTube entirely
+• You cannot block Shorts without blocking YouTube entirely

 Best solution: Use time limits.
-If YouTube is limited to 1 hour, Shorts can't consume their entire day.
+If YouTube is limited to 1 hour, Shorts cannot consume their entire day.

-Here's what most parents don't realize: blocking the YouTube app doesn't block YouTube in a web browser.
+Here is what most parents do not realize: blocking the YouTube app does not block YouTube in a web browser.

 Your child can simply: